Automatic meter reading

 Older US residential electric meter base, retrofitted with a 1-phase digital smart meter.
 The meter communicates to its collection point using 900 MHz mesh network topology.

 Automatic meter reading (AMR) is the technology of automatically collecting consumption, diagnostic, and status data from water meter or energy metering devices (gas, electric) and transferring that data to a central database for billing, troubleshooting, and analyzing.

 This technology mainly saves utility providers the expense of periodic trips to each physical location to read a meter.
 Another advantage is that billing can be based on near real-time consumption rather than on estimates based on past or predicted consumption.
 This timely information coupled with analysis can help both utility providers and customers better control the use and production of electric energy, gas usage, or water consumption.

 AMR technologies include handheld, mobile and network technologies based on telephony platforms (wired and wireless), radio frequency (RF), or powerline transmission.

 Technologies

 Touch technology

 With touch-based AMR, a meter reader carries a handheld computer or data collection device with a wand or probe.
-The device automatically collects the readings from a meter by touching or placing the read probe in close proximity to a reading coil enclosed in the touchpad.
+The device automatically collects the readings from a meter by touching or placing the read probe close to a reading coil enclosed in the touchpad.
 When a button is pressed, the probe sends an interrogate signal to the touch module to collect the meter reading.
 The software in the device matches the serial number to one in the route database, and saves the meter reading for later download to a billing or data collection computer.
 Since the meter reader still has to go to the site of the meter, this is sometimes referred to as "on-site" AMR.
 Another form of contact reader uses a standardized infrared port to transmit data.
 Protocols are standardized between manufacturers by such documents as ANSI C12.18 or IEC 61107.